-"It will be an image of its silhouette sliding against the background glow of radiation of the heart of the Milky Way.
-That photograph will reveal the contours of a black hole for the first time."
+"It will be an image of its silhouette sliding against the background glow of radiation of the heart of the Milky Way," he said.
+"That photograph will reveal the contours of a black hole for the first time."

-Despite its supermassive size, Sgr A* is far enough away from us to present a massive challenge for any one telescope to capture.
+Despite its supermassive size, M87 is far enough away from us to present a massive challenge for any one telescope to capture.
 According to Nature, it would require something with a resolution more than 1,000 times better than the Hubble Space Telescope to pull off.
 Instead, astronomers decided to create something bigger –– much bigger.

 It takes a village (of telescopes)

 Over several days, locked to each other using the exceptional precision of atomic clocks, the radio telescopes captured an enormous amount of data on M87.

 According to European Southern Observatory, its Atacama Large Millimeter/submillimeter Array (ALMA), a participating partner in the Event Horizon Telescope, alone recorded over a petabyte (1 million gigabytes) of information on the black hole.
 Too large to send over the Internet, the physical hard drives were sent via plane and input into computing clusters (called a correlator) located at the MIT Haystack Observatory in Cambridge, Massachusetts, and the Max Planck Institute for Radio Astronomy in Bonn, Germany.

 And then the researchers waited.
 The first obstacle on the road to processing an image involved the eighth participating radio telescope stationed in Antarctica.
 Because no flights are possible from February to October, the final data set captured by the South Pole Telescope was literally placed in cold storage.
 On Dec.
 13, 2017, it finally arrived at the Haystack Observatory.